larsvanbraam/vue-block-system/README.md

 ```
 from the root of your project.
 This will give you a couple of template options, choose the one that is named: **block-component** and choose your desired name, I would suggest starting blocks with the `Block` prefix.

+*Note: The first time you generate a button you need to make sure `src/component/block` exists.
+If it doesn't you'll have to create it manually or run the seng enerator in [forced mode](https://github.com/mediamonks/seng-generator#generate)*

-*Note: make sure to add the newly generated block to the `src/block/index.js`*
+*Note 2: make sure to add the newly generated block to the `src/block/index.js`*

 ## Extra features
 Beside the basic usage there are a couple of extra features added which make it faster to build block websites.